-The 2018 AGM took place on May 15th, 2018.
-The AGM was attended by 15 shareholders, in person or by proxy.
-These represented 25.4% of shares and votes in Moberg Pharma.
+The 2019 AGM took place on May 15th, 2019.
+The AGM was attended by 20 shareholders, in person or by proxy.
+These represented 27.8% of shares and votes in Moberg Pharma.
 Thomas Eklund, Chairman of the Board, was elected Chairman of the meeting.
-The CEO and all Board Members attended the AGM.
+The CEO and all Board Members except Anna Malm Bernsen and Geert Cauwenbergh attended the AGM.
 The minutes from the AGM are available at www.mobergpharma.se under corporate governance.
-At the AGM, shareholders resolved to authorize the Board until the next AGM to decide on the issuance of new shares, on one or more occasions, either with preferential rights or disapplying the shareholders' preferential rights.
-The total number of shares encompassed by such new share issues may not exceed 20% of the shares in the company at the time of the 2018 AGM.